-- 1. Please turn off your phone before each class. - 2.
-We recommend taking notes by hand.
-However, laptops or tablets are allowed in the classroom if you use them ONLY for taking notes.
-Please do not create a distraction to yourself or others sitting near or behind you. - 3.
-Please give us feedback on any aspect of the course that you think could be improved or on anything you particularly like.
-We are genuinely interested in making this course interesting and educational for you.
+4. Please give us feedback on any aspect of the course that you think could be improved or on anything you particularly like.
+We are genuinely interested in making this course interesting and educational.
 We take feedback seriously, and we are always interested in finding ways to improve the course and our teaching.
-Please do not wait till class evaluations to speak up.
+Please do not wait until class evaluations to speak up.
 Receiving feedback earlier means we can try to address those concerns during the term.